microsoft/vscode-cmake-tools/docs/variants.rst

 For smaller or simple projects, providing a custom ``cmake-variants.yaml`` is unnecessary, and the default CMake build types will work just fine.

+The variants file can be placed in the root of the project directory, or in the ``.vscode`` subdirectory for the project.

 .. note::

     CMake Tools provides a YAML validation schema, which is only checked in the